Blog

 2. Founder Story (30-60 sec) — You speaking to camera about why you created the product.
 Builds trust, especially for new brands.

-3. Before/After (15 sec) — Quick transformation showing the product’s impact.
+3. Before/After (15 sec) — Quick rebuild showing the product’s impact.
 Powerful for skincare, fitness, home improvement.

 4. Problem-Agitate-Solve (15-30 sec) — Hook states the pain (“Tired of your kurta fading after 2 washes?”), agitate (“Most brands use cheap dye”), solve (“We use X technology — here’s the proof”).